MuhammedKalkan/Portal/README.md

 WE ARE BACK ONLINE

-❗ High Resolution and 90 meters world tilesets are in sale (offline usage) to support the project.
+❗ High Resolution and 90 meters world tilesets are for sale (offline usage) to support the project.
 Contact [HERE](mailto:kalkanikbal@gmail.com) if interested

 ❗ Also it is possible to combine any of the DEMs included in high resolution terrain with your own DEMs, and generate a tileset suited for your needs.
 Contact [HERE](mailto:kalkanikbal@gmail.com) if interested